Who catches whooping cough?

 It all depends on the environment you live in.
 Medically and economically developed, or otherwise.

 In the developed world we now live in an environment where most children are immunized early in life against whooping cough, giving them important protection against it at an age when it would otherwise be so easily spread by them to their newborn unimmunized siblings whom it could kill.
-We must remember that immunization has drastically reduced the impact of whooping cough on our populations, and giving a booster in pregnancy can prevent babies dying of it very effectively.
+We must remember that immunization has drastically reduced the impact of whooping cough on our populations, and giving a booster in pregnancy can very effectively prevent babies dying of it.

 So nowadays in developed communities there are three groups of people who are susceptible.